 The local authority and partner agencies should ensure that products and materials are as accessible as possible for all potential users and meet specified standards for websites, printed materials and telephone advice for example.
-As required under the Equality Act 2010, reasonable adjustments should be made to ensure that disabled people have equal access to information and advice services.
-Reasonable adjustments could include the provision of information in accessible formats or with communication support.

 - face to face contact;

-- use of peer to peer contacts;
+- use of social and professional contacts;

 - community settings;